 Example Executive Summary – TLC Dog Grooming

-I wrote an example business plan for TLC Dog Grooming, a ficticious business, using my business plan template (follows Business Cube the Guide to Writing a Business Plan by InterTrade Ireland).
+I wrote an example business plan for TLC Dog Grooming, a fictitious business, using my business plan template (follows Business Cube the Guide to Writing a Business Plan by InterTrade Ireland).
 The full plan is included as a resource in my online training programme, ‘Writing your Business Plan’ along with the business plan template.
-This download presents the Executive Summary

 The Executive Summary will form the basis of a 2-page Investor Teaser which may be distributed in advance of a full business plan perhaps with a slide deck.